ahsan-ikram/PyMastery/concurrency/README.md

+# Major Concurrency Models

 Concurrency models in programming are the different approaches used to manage multiple tasks executing at the same time.
-The most common models are shared memory (threads), message passing (actors/channels), event-driven loops, and dataflow/reactive systems.
+The most common models are
+- Shared Memory / Threads
+- Message Passing / Actor Model
+- Dataflow / Reactive Programming
+- Fork/Join & Parallelism

 ---

-# Major Concurrency Models

 ### Shared Memory / Threads